maahma/Python-Data-Structures-and-Algorithms/README.md

 ### Week 2 Prep Work before Leetcoding
-- Learn how to implement the following data structures and perform operations on them.
+Learn how to implement the following data structures and perform operations on them.
-- Resources for learning are mentioned below

 | Data Structure | Status |
 | -------------- | ------ |